sanskrit/raw_etexts_english/blogs/manasataramgini/2008-03-11_some-thoughts-on-medieval-sanskrit-authors-amongst-our-co-ethnics.md

 +++
-title = "Some thoughts on medieval Sanskrit authors amongst ourxa0co-ethnics"
+title = "Some thoughts on medieval Sanskrit authors amongst our co-ethnics"

 +++
 Our co-ethnics represent one of the last great waves of brahminical